pegahcarter/audits/LexDAO/README.md

 ## Overview
 LexDAO is a group of legal engineering professionals who are seeking to provide a trusted layer between the decentralized world of blockchains and legal settlement layer in the real world.
 LexDAO provides a tool to tokenize yourself with the "LexDAO Certified Personal Token Factory", where you can mint personal tokens based on Ethereum through the LexDAO website.

 A token factory (technically speaking, a "clone factory") is used to efficiently deploy the same type of contract repeatedly.
 Instead of deploying all new code for each contract, you can create a generalized contract that you plan to use which will accept different parameters when created.
-LexDAO uses a custom token factory to create personal tokens,, where different parameters may include token symbol, supply, token manager address, etc.
+LexDAO uses a custom token factory to create personal tokens,where different parameters may include token symbol, supply, token manager address, etc.

 ## Contracts Reviewed